crowdsecurity/go-cs-bouncer/README.md

 # Go CrowdSec Bouncer

-`go-cs-bouncer` is a golang library for communicating with CrowdSec API.
+`go-cs-bouncer` is a golang easy library to use to create golang CrowdSec bouncer.

 ## Installation